willieab/qml-challenge-scorer/site/details.md

 :::

 :::{warning}
-The starter code assumes your current directory is set as the **root** level (`ionq-vision-challenge`) of the cloned challenge repository.
+The starter code assumes your current directory is set as the **root** level (`ionq-skku-vision-challenge`) of the cloned challenge repository.

 If you're working in a different directory, be sure to modify the commands given here and use the `path_to_repo` argument appropriately.
 :::